 So you want to spend a semester living abroad, but how in the world are you supposed to choose a country … Which one is the best fit?
 Don’t worry, maybe we can help you narrow it down.

 Choosing what country you want to volunteer and adventure in is one tough choice.
-I mean, it’s like trying to choose between something amazing and something incredible.
-Good thing we are here to help.
+I mean, it’s like trying to choose between something amazing and something incredible .... which is an impossible task.
+Good thing we are here to help!

 You are going to loooooove Europe, especially volunteering in Eastern Europe.

-ILP has schools in Russia, Ukraine and Poland (and a couple other awesome countries), but these three are just bursting with history.
-Dream about seeing the gorgeous St. Basil’s cathedral in real life, or paying your respects at Auschwitz?
-That's right...did you know you can actually take a tour of that WWII concentration camp you read so much about in school?
+ILP has schools in Russia, and Ukraine (and a couple other awesome countries), but these two are just bursting with history.
+Dream about seeing the gorgeous St. Basil’s cathedral in real life?
 Or what about wandering down streets lined with cathedrals that are hundreds of years old or seeing castles in real life?
 Yep, Europe might be for you.

 You’ll pretty much love any ILP location!
 But if you need to narrow it down, I say set your heart on Asia.